BasseyIsrael/SQL-Execution-Scripts/README.md

 ## **Add Alerts and Notifications.** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Check%20File%20Existence.vb)

-This script provides the user the option to search through a folder to check if the filenames present in a worksheet range are present in teh folder.
-The code can be applied as a stand-alone to keep track of a personal library, or it can also be used on a larger scale for document control in an organizational setting.
-The script requires the user to input the folder directory to be scanned through.
-A function is also present in the script that outputs a true or false.
-This can be used in simple cases.
+Add alerts and notifications to job activities in SQL Database.
+Apply this to get regular updates, useful especially when there are multiple operators in a Database Server, there is a supervisor, or for general accountability and logging.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Add Email Notification for Failed SQL Server Agent Jobs.**[(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Check%20WS%20Existence.vb)

-When working with large files with multiple worksheets, it's easy to lose track of a worksheet especially when all you want to do is to check if the worksheet is present in the workbook before moving on to a new workbook.
-This script helps the user to quickly scan through the worksheets in a given workbook to confirm the existence of a given worksheet.
-With this, file searching becomes way easier especially for large files.
-You can expand this code to achieve more, like opening the specific worksheet with just one line of code.
+Create direct email notifications for failed jobs with SQL script.
+Here an easy way to setup alerts for all sql agent jobs.
+In this case, it is advisable to use group email address rather than individuals to make this a one-time setup.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Add Gmail as Database Main Account** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Data%20Reset.vb)

-Following a data import from an external source, needs might arise to reset the data, clear contents and reload a new set of data especially when working with batch data or working on a template.
-Analysts may find this useful when building dashboards and there is need to reload data.
+Add gmail account as Profile's mail account for activities logging and monitoring purposes.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Add Linked Server** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/File%20Names.cls)

-This script gives the user the option to obtain the list if files present in a folder based on a file type.
-The list obtained from the code is printed on an excel worksheet already specified.
-This is especially useful when managing a library (large scale or personal).
-Beyond the management of a library,m this code can also be applied in document control when creating a master list of documents when it is not provided by default by the document management system already in place.
+Add Linked server passing the login used for Kerberos AUTH.
 Click on "View" to access the code.
 Feel free to modify it for your personal use.

 ## **Add User to Azure Database and Add Role Membership** [(View)](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Import%20or%20Copy%20Data.vb)

-This script gives the user the ability to import data from an external excel source.
-The script opens a file selection window where the source file can be selected and the data is copied to the new worksheet and pasted as values.
-A box is also needed for the filename to be printed to.
-The imported data can be used by ana analyst to perform a form of routine analysis on a template, or create dashboards when working woth batch data.
-A script is also provided to clear the imported data and it can be accessed [here](https://github.com/BasseyIsrael/Excel-VBA-Scripts/blob/main/VBA%20Scripts/Data%20Reset.vb).
+Apply this section to ass a user to Azure database and also include the personnel's role membership.
+It should be noted that for this script, database compatibility level must be 130 for string_split function to work otherwise adding the user to datbase role will fail.
+Use ALTER DATABASE to change the compatibility level of the database.
+The new compatibility level setting for a database takes effect when a `USE <database>` command is issued, or a new login is processed with that database as the default database context.
+To view the current compatibility level of a database, query the compatibility_level column in the sys.databases catalog view.
+Change connection to user database and replace the user name then list the database role(s) in a comma seperated list.
-Click on "View" to access the code.
+If creating a sql user with password set the `@Password` to a value, if it's a domain account set the `@Password` to null Click on "View" to access the code.
 Feel free to modify it for your personal use.